Content last updated November 2022. Roadmap corresponds to October 2023 (Winter ‘24) projections.

 ***The Field Service Mobile app does not support many of the latest Flow features as it is designed from an older Flow Engine and Screen Flow Runtime - it has special modifications for it to work offline.

-Since they require a record context, Dynamic Forms are supported only in Lightning Record pages.
+Since they require record context, Dynamic Forms are supported only in Lightning Record pages.
 However, Dynamic Forms aren’t supported in Experience Cloud pages.
 This limitation is in place because Experience Cloud doesn't use the underlying framework that Dynamic Forms depends on: Lightning Pages.
-We are definitely evaluating this as we do often hear feedback of wanting Dynamic Forms in Experience Cloud.
+We are evaluating this as based on requests for Dynamic Forms in Experience Cloud.

 You can build flows that require a record context or flows that work globally.
 As such, you can embed flows in a variety of locations.
-For the record-contextual flows, that might be a Lightning record page, a Community record page, an object-specific action, or an Actions & Recommendations deployment.
-For the global flow, that might be the utility bar, other Lightning or Community pages, a snap-in, or an external application.
-Flows aren’t currently supported as global actions, but as a workaround you can wrap the flow in an Aura component.
+For record-contextual flows, that might be a Lightning record page, an Experience Cloud record page, an object-specific action, or an Actions & Recommendations deployment.
+For the global flow, that might be the utility bar, other Lightning or Experience Builder pages, a snap-in, or an external application.
+Flows are not currently supported as global actions, but as a workaround you can wrap the flow in an Aura component.

-None of the form technologies covered in this doc are officially supported in Mobile SDK templates today.
-If Mobile SDK is paramount to your use case, you’re better off building your form in natively in your mobile application or building a Visualforce page.
-Salesforce Well-Architected has additional guidance available regarding form factor.
+None of the form technologies covered in this guide are officially supported in Mobile SDK templates today.
+If Mobile SDK is essential to your use case, you’re better off building your form natively in your mobile application or building a Visualforce page, while keeping Salesforce Well-Architected form factor guidance in mind.

 Roadmap Note: The Mobile SDK team is actively working on supporting LWCs within Visualforce pages.